ontoportal/documentation/docs/_ontologies/troubleshooting_submissions.md

 especially as the ontology may still be buffered in memory from unpacking it and parsing outputs may also be buffered.

-It seems that in these cases, no information may be written to the parsing log, as the ontology must complete parsing before the logs are closed.
+It seems that in these cases, the parsing log may not provide any clues, as the ontology must complete parsing before the logs are closed.
 Some users have had success parsing large ontologies after increasing their available memory to 24 GB or 32 GB.

-Obviously, for ontologies that are an order of magnitude larger or mroe— we are aware of ontologies that are 32 GB or more— we recommend acquiring computational systems with significant dedicated memory resources.
+Obviously, for ontologies that are larger than 1 to 2 GB— we are aware of ontologies that are 32 GB or more— we recommend acquiring computational systems with significant dedicated memory resources.

-## Check the ontology: Other ways to validate an ontology
+## Check the ontology: Ways to pre-validate an ontology

+A good basic test is to make sure the ontology is correctly formatted.
+Here are several tools you can use to check the ontology is validly formatted.
+(For a list of parseable ontology types, see [Parseable Ontologies](../parseable_ontologies/).)

 ### With Protégé